innofarah/w3proof-docs/docs/introduction.md

 To trust a statement *on the web* means to *assert/declare* this trust and transmit the corresponding **assertion** through the web.
 So, as we are considering formal proofs to be the source of trust, what needs to be transmitted and exchanged as the embodiement of this trust are formal proofs themselves, and thus the **assets** referring to them.

-As a result, it makes sense to exploration by experimenting with how these **assets** can be *presented*, *shared*, and *distributed* through the web, regardless for now, of how different and diverse their forms can be, and what problems will arise from this fact.
+As a result, it makes sense to start the investigation by experimenting with how these **assets** can be *presented*, *shared*, and *distributed* through the web, regardless for now, of how different and diverse their forms can be, and what problems will arise from this fact.
 This diversity is due to the existence of several producers of such assets (theorem provers and proof assistants), which differ in both aspects of their implementation as well as the logical foundations they stand upon, which makes the process of normalizing the form of these assets to exchange them in a distributed and transparent manner non-trivial.

 But again, this is not the first thing to address, as before worrying about wanting to plant various kinds of trees in a garden, maybe to make it colorful, one first needs to know how to plant a tree in the first place.
 Hence, **we start the W3Proof project by developing a first exploratory tool** that is intended **to work with one kind of asset producer**: [w3proof-dispatch](./w3proof-dispatch.md) &rarr; a first attempt to explore potential possibilities.